 It’s also possible for you to switch professions and build your career dream as a UI/UX designer.
 Many companies demand this position to develop and maintain their websites and applications.
 The number of people who obtain this skill is still relatively low, so you have a better chance of getting paid decently.

-The UI/UX field is often seen as the same department.
-These two are different jobs with separate responsibilities.
+Some would often see the UI/UX field as the same department, but these two are different jobs with separate responsibilities.
 Although connected, UI, which stands for user interface, is different from UX or user experience.
 UI focuses on the graphical layout of websites and applications.
 Meanwhile, UX is concerned about the experience from the user interface.

 Looks great, right?
 So let’s dive into this article to excel your knowledge about UI/UX designer salary!